shubhaaaaaaa/TheDice_Game/README.md

 # TheDiceGame
-An ultimate game of dice which tests your luck and decides the winner. https://shubhaaaaaaa.github.io/TheDice_Game/
+A game of dice which tests your luck and decides the ultimate winner. https://shubhaaaaaaa.github.io/TheDice_Game/